d-us-vb/toys/README.md

 # Toys

-This is where I put my small projects that aren't super useful.
-Basically, I put things that prove to myself that I can program here.
+Is a collection of my small projects that aren't super useful.
+Code sprints mostly.

 ## calculator.html